ansible/community/meetings/README.md

 Feel free to hold ad-hoc meetings in the `#ansible-meeting` channel, but please respect the scheduled meeting times.

-If you'd like to request a regular recurring meeting on `#ansible-meeting`, please submit a PR to this page.
+If you would like to request a regular recurring meeting on `#ansible-meeting`, please submit a PR to this page.

 ## Schedule